sporestudio/web-server/README.md

 ## Project Overview

 Automated deployment of a web server made with Docker containers.
 The server is composed by a main domain with the main page of the web, and serveral subdomains used for two aplications: **an url shortener and a youtube video and audio downloader**.
-We have another two subdomains, one of these for the grafana monitoring interface and another one for the jenkins administration panel.
+We have another two subdomains, one of these for the **grafana monitoring interface** and another one for the **jenkins administration panel**.

 ## Structure